gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency substitution rules (i)

-In previous Gradle versions you could use a 'Dependency resolve rule' to replace an external dependency with another:

-    resolutionStrategy {
-        eachDependency {
-            if (it.requested.group == 'com.deprecated') {
-                details.useTarget group: 'com.replacement.group', name: it.requested.module, version: it.requested.version
-            }
-        }
-    }

-This behaviour has been enhanced and extended, with the introduction of 'Dependency Substitution Rules'.
-These rules allow an external dependency to be replaced with a project dependency, and vice-versa.
+Previous versions of Gradle allowed an external dependency to be replaced with another using a 'Dependency Resolve Rule'.
+With the introduction of 'Dependency Substitution Rules' this behaviour has been enhanced and extended, which allow external dependencies and project dependencies to be replaced interchangeably.

+When combined with a configurable Gradle settings file, this dependency substitution rules permit some powerful new ways of working with Gradle:

+* While developing a patch for an external library, use a local project dependency instead of a module dependency.
+* For a large multi-project build, only develop as subset of the projects locally, downloading the rest from an external repository.
+* Enhancements to Gradle like [Prezi Pride](https://github.com/prezi/pride) no longer require a custom dependency syntax.

-A project dependency can be replaced with an external dependency like this:
+Substitute a project dependency with an external module dependency like this:

     resolutionStrategy {
         dependencySubstitution {